serqco/qabstracts/codebook.md

   information leading towards the research interest of the work;
   information about related work or the state of knowledge.
 - code `objective:iu`:
-  this work's research goal;
+  one or more of this work's
-  this work's specific research interest;
+  top-level research goals,
-  this work's research question.
+  specific top-level research interests, or top-level research questions.
 - code `method:iu`:
   information about the approach or setup of an empirical study.
 - code `design:iu`: